juan-dh/nbody-problem-cuda/README.md

 - `nbody_data.bin`
   This is the full binary output used by the visualization script.
 - `nbody_proof_of_execution.csv`
-  This is a smaller CSV export used as a lightweight proof of execution.
+  This is a much smaller CSV export used only as a lightweight proof of execution.
+It does not contain the complete simulation history.
+Instead, it stores just a small subset of the total output so the results can be inspected quickly without generating an excessively large text file.
+The complete output of the simulation will be stored in `nbody_data.bin`.

 ### Create Visualizations